dougbutner/student-pay/README.md

 Choose how to reward students in `teacher-settings.js`

-## Student Requirements
+## Student Requirements 👩‍🎓

-You'll need a NEAR address and a Wordpress login to a Learndash school.
+Students each need a NEAR address and a Wordpress login to a Learndash school.

 > More LMS integrations coming soon